 You can hire a great editor through Upwork or Freelancer.
 Ask other authors if they can recommend someone.
-Your editing will be the biggest expense for the book and you don’t want to cut corners with this.
+Your editing will be the biggest expense for the book but trust me, you don’t want to cut corners with this.

 These are the core essentials of any book.
 Even if you are not a good marketer, you can sell more books if you get these steps right.

 Now, let’s take a look at some more advanced marketing strategies that includes book promotions and building an author brand.

 “Permission marketing turns strangers into friends and friends into loyal customers.
 It’s not just about entertainment – it’s about education.
 Permission marketing is curriculum marketing.”

 Now that we have looked at the basic elements you need to sell your book, it is time to get into the initial marketing.
 Generally speaking, most authors are not marketers.
 But you don’t have to be to sell.

 Following the above steps will place your book in the top 10%, but it’s time to enter the pro leagues by using a solid marketing plan.
 This is where you can start making some real money.